-The monitoring possibilities offered by the mobile phone panel (m-panel) system are only limited by imagination.
-The system can be fully customized and can be applied in many different thematic areas as a surveillance system or as a tool for regular programme monitoring.
+The m-panel can be fully customized and applied in any thematic area as a surveillance system or as a tool for regular programme monitoring.

-- Cost Effectiveness: Apart from the process of setting up the panel of participants, the cost of actually collecting the information itself is relatively small and will diminish over time.
+- Cost Effectiveness: Apart from setting up the panel of participants, the cost of collecting the information is relatively small.

-- Flexibility: Reporting forms are easily updated or changed.
-The panel itself can be small or large and can run for a short or longer period of time.
+- Flexibility: The panel can be small or large and run for a short or longer period.

-- Speed: Reporting can be carried out in ‘real time’, a crucial factor in emergency and time critical scenarios.
+- Speed: Reporting can be carried out in ‘real time’ with the help of dashboards.

-- Good Coverage: The system can be set up in any area with mobile phone coverage, which in most countries includes both urban and, increasingly, rural areas.
+- Good Coverage: The system can be set up in any area with mobile phone coverage.

-In early 2010, Rapid Asia was commissioned by Academy for Educational Development (AED) to set up a mobile phone panel (m-panel®) in the Philippines to monitor the launch of a new H1N1 vaccine.
-Some 50 health care workers (HCWs), mostly women, from different clinics in Manila, were recruited to participate in the panel.
+A leading aid agency commissioned Rapid Asia to set up a mobile phone panel (m-panel®) in the Philippines to monitor the launch of a new H1N1 vaccine.
+Some 50 healthcare workers (HCWs), mostly women from different clinics in Manila, were recruited to participate in the panel.

-Using their own mobile phones, the HCWs reported on a weekly basis on the progress of the vaccination program.
-In the first stage, the focus was on vaccination take up amongst the HCWs themselves, the extent to which HCWs participated and reason for refusal.
+Using their mobile phones, the HCWs reported every week on the progress of the vaccination program.
+In the first stage, the focus was on vaccination take-up amongst the HCWs themselves, the extent to which HCWs participated and the reason for refusal.

 Key issues monitored included: